jeongbaebang/async-wave/README-US.md

 ```

 ### Parameters

-- startValue (optional): The first value to be promisified.
-If the value is not a function or a promise, it will be automatically converted into a function that returns a promise.

-**Note: If a function is passed as the first argument and its return value is not a promise, an error will be thrown.**
+- callbacks: An array of callback functions to be executed in the then method. (**Note: If a function is passed as the first argument and its return value is not a promise, an error will be thrown.**)

-- callbacks: An array of callback functions to be executed in the then method.
 - option (optional): An optional object that provides the following callback functions:
   - onBefore: A function that runs before the promise starts.
 This function must be passed to the async function.
   - onError: A function triggered when the promise reaches a rejected state.